Is the Stock Market Cheap?

 Where does the current valuation put us?

 A more cautionary observation is that when the P/E10 has fallen from the top to the second quintile, it has eventually declined to the lowest quintile and bottomed in single digits.
 Based on the latest 10-year earnings average, to reach a P/E10 in the high single digits would require an S&P 500 price decline below 550.
 Of course, a happier alternative would be for corporate earnings to continue their strong and prolonged surge.
 If the 2009 trough was not a P/E10 bottom, when might we see it occur?
 These secular declines have ranged in length from over 19 years to as few as three.
-The current decline is now well into its 13th year.
+The current trend is now in its 14th year.

 Or was March 2009 the beginning of a secular bull market?
 Perhaps, and certainly the new nominal all-time highs repeatedly set this year are conspicuous tick marks for the optimists.
 But the history of market valuations suggests a cautious perspective.